 The residential status of an individual is very important as per Income Tax Act, 1961.
-Provisions relating to residential status is in section 6.
-Residence in India of Income Tax Act.
+Provisions relating to residential status is in section [wiki slug=’6-residence-in-india’ /] of Income Tax Act.
 Taxability of any income depends upon residential status under this Act.
 Residential Status has nothing to do with Citizenship of India.
 Even foreign citizens can be resident in India for tax purposes depending upon their period of staying in India.
 There are two categories – (i) Resident and (ii) Non-Resident.
 All individuals are either Resident or Non-resident for a Previous Year.
 A Resident in a Previous Year (Year for which taxability is to be determined) can become non-resident in succeeding year.
 But, he/she cannot be both a resident and non-resident.

 Individuals (Person only) and HUF (Hindu Undivided Family) can further be sub-divided into two categories. (i) Resident and Ordinarily Resident, and (ii) Resident but not Ordinary Resident.
 Other all individuals as Company, Firm and entities can be either resident or non-resident only.

 A Person will be resident in India if he/she any of the below conditions –